Math Placement at Florida Atlantic University

 What should I expect on the exam?

-Before starting, have ready whatever you might need for calculating answers: paper, pen or pencil, and a calculator you are comfortable with.
+Before starting, have ready whatever you might need for calculating answers: paper, pen or pencil.
 You should not use a hand-held device for taking this exam.

 Before the first question, ALEKS will check your computer software configuration and download the plug-ins necessary to take the exam.
 Next, there will be a very brief tutorial explaining how to key in your answers.